-To capture a still image at a specific time in a video, there are a couple ways you can do it.
+There are a couple ways to capture a still image at a specific time in a video.

 - Take a screenshot of the video, using your computer's screenshotting tool